 Misstep #3 Pushing/Pulling Your Stride

 Are you taking off for a run only to find a nasty blister swelling on the ball of your foot afterwards?
 When you push off for your stride, or pull your foot back towards your body to complete your stride, you’re smearing your foot across the ground.
 All of that extra friction is sure to create an uncomfortable blister or two.
-Keep your stride light and eliminate the foot smear and you will quickly find your blisters long gone.
+Keep your stride light and eliminate the foot smear and you will avoid blisters.

 Misstep #4 Incorrect Placing and Lifting of the Feet